Discover a wonderland for lifelong learners

 Only here can you admire the Southeast’s largest collection of Rodin sculptures in a beautiful space filled with natural light at the North Carolina Museum of Art.
 Wind your way through North Carolina’s piney woods in the engineer’s seat of a vintage diesel locomotive at the North Carolina Railway Museum & New Hope Valley Railway.
 Gaze up in wonder at one of the most impressive whale skeleton collections in the nation at the North Carolina Museum of Natural Sciences, then head right across the street to the North Carolina Museum of History.
 Or, step aboard a thrilling pirate ship with the kids to explore the mysteries of our vast oceans at Marbles Kids Museum.

-Led by a bevy of local, creative innovators such as Gab Smith and Sally Edwards, the many museums and exhibits here in the Raleigh area offer visitors these exciting cultural experiences and much, much more.
+Led by a bevy of local, creative innovators such as Sally Edwards, the many museums and exhibits here in the Raleigh area offer visitors these exciting cultural experiences and much, much more.
 And, a limited budget shouldn’t keep you from taking it all in, because every major museum in Raleigh has free admission.
 Who doesn’t love free?!

 200+ years of museums in Raleigh